Zackhardtoname/Micro-benchmarking-Code-and-Analysis/6_chapter/README.md

 ### Discussion
 The actual time is slightly less but very impressively close (2.1 - 2.066) / 2.066 = 1.6%.
 And I didn't even align the time.

+The process time ranges from 4 to 18 usec.

 The first one indeed took longer, about 1.2 ms longer.
 I was surprised that the pings are overlapping given that the code is blocking on receiving responses.
 Then I realized it is definitely because my Arch server has a later clock compared to my Fedora client, lovely.
 Because the numbers in the above output are T4 - T1, both of which are on the client, we can still trust those numbers.
 As for T3 being equal to T4 in the JSON file, I imagine there's some normailization in the KUTrace library (i.e. max() calls).

 GPT: